Jahia/search-ui-jahia-connector/README.md

 ======================

 <!--
-    A one-liner about the project, like a subtitle.
+    TEST A one-liner about the project, like a subtitle.
 For example: Jahia Digital Experience Manager Core -->
 <p align="center">A connector based on <a href="https://github.com/elastic/search-ui/tree/master/packages/search-ui-site-search-connector">Search UI Site Search Connector</a> by <a href="https://elastic.co">Elastic</a></p>